skrieter/rp-evaluation-coverage-metrics/README.md

 [![GitHubPages](https://img.shields.io/badge/GitHub%20Pages-online-blue.svg?style=flat)][website]

 # Coverage Metrics for T-Wise Feature Interactions
-This is the replication package for our paper _Coverage Metrics for T-Wise Feature Interactions_.
+This is the replication package for our paper _Coverage Metrics for T-Wise Feature Interactions.

 ## Structure
 + __build__\
   Build folder produced by gradle.
 Contains the compiled, executable jar file.